Soul Snatcher (赤狐书生) is glitzy and full of eye-catching CGI, but the visual magic doesn’t compensate for bumbling acting and story.

 I greatly looked forward to this glitzy 2020 Chinese fantasy movie since learning about it in October.

-In the end, I guess it’s because the trailer exuded a strong Japanese Anime roadtrip feel ambience.
+In the end, I guess it’s because the trailer exuded a strong Japanese Anime road trip ambience.
 The story was also markedly Liao Zhai in flavour.
 I’ve been a fan of this macabre Chinese masterpiece since young.

-On the positive side, the magical fights were eye-catching as expected, though I can’t say the conceptualizations were completely original.
+For thumbs-up, the magical fights were eye-catching as expected, though I can’t say the conceptualizations were completely original.
 (For example, the examination room battle was quite similar to some scenes in Wu Xin: The Monster Killer 3) The classically Chinese backdrops were also elegant throughout.
-In some segments, a shade over-enthusiastic in CGI, but nonetheless visual candy for viewers into oriental settings.
+In some segments, a shade too enthusiastic with CGI, but nonetheless visual candy for viewers into oriental settings.

-On the flipside, acting was really rather lacklustre.
+On the flipside, acting was seriously rather lacklustre.
 Now, Chen and Li do try, but somehow, I just do not sense the sort of camaraderie or brotherhood that’s so crucial to such stories.
-Most of their comedic one-liners are also off, either the result of mis-timing or awkward context.
+Worse, most of their comedic one-liners are also off, either the result of mis-timing or awkward context.
 The latter is often a case of lame reference to Chinese adages or folk culture, references that are bound to be obscure to non-Chinese viewers.

 These weaknesses, in turn, compromises the ambitious story, which ends on a complex note involving karma.
-Simply put, lack of the above-mentioned camaraderie, it’s just very hard to empathize with the dramatic climax.
+To put it in another way, lack of the above-mentioned camaraderie, it was just very hard to empathize with the dramatic developments.

 Check out my other snappy movie reviews.